ktbyers/sendit/content/posts/dipsea-race.md

 Final stretch
 -------------
 This is a very short section of road that takes you from the trail to the finish line.
-You try to avoid face-lanting as you come off the embankment and hit Highway 1.
-From there you run a bit down the side of Highway 1 and cutoff on a road down the beach parking lot.
+You try to avoid face-planting as you come off the embankment and hit Highway 1.
+From there you run down a short bit of Highway 1 and cutoff down a road to the beach parking lot.

 I did well enough here.
 A few people passed me, but I kept up my pace well enough.